ldobrien1234/gnode-cell-communication/README.md

 In this repository, I created a Graph Neural Ordinary Differential Equation (GNODE) to model cell communication.

-The file Topology_Trajectories.jl was modified slightly from Franke and MacLean (https://github.com/maclean-lab/Cell-Cell-Communication).
+Topology_Trajectories.jl was modified slightly from Franke and MacLean (https://github.com/maclean-lab/Cell-Cell-Communication).
 I used their model to cell gene expression over time and create training data for the GNODE. cell_data_2000.txt contains 2000 training examples from their model.
 The first row in the text file contains inputs, while the second contains outputs.
 Each input and output is a 3 x 4 feature matrix.
 Each row represents a cell type, and the columns represent the gene expression